saraa-sunny/saraa-sunny/README.md

   🔸 Analyze structured business data to uncover profitability, pricing, customer, and operational insights
   🔸 Write advanced SQL queries to aggregate, segment, and diagnose performance issues
   🔸 Use Python (Pandas, NumPy) for data cleaning, transformation, and exploratory analysis
-  🔸 Build clear, decision-focused dashboards using Tableau and Streamlit
+  🔸 Build clear, decision-focused dashboards using PowerBI and Streamlit
   🔸 Translate ambiguous stakeholder questions into measurable, data-backed recommendations.